wwatson4506/mscFS/README.md

 https://github.com/wwatson4506/MSC

 is not needed now with the modified version of USBHost_t36.
 "MasStorageDriver.cpp" and "msc.h" are now contained in my version of USBHost_t36.
-"MassStorageHost.cpp" and "MassStorage.h" are still available in the four different version of the MSC library.
+"MassStorageHost.cpp" and "MassStorage.h" are still available in the four different versions of the MSC library.